robashton/blog/input/pages/The Ashton Disinterest Curve - Erlang/content.markdown

 But what about Elixir
 ===

 If I mention Erlang, this is always the first thing that comes up and it sorta annoys me.
-I have a few issues with Elixir and they're not really to do with the language itself because y'know, I couldn't care less about syntax in general but I do care about philosophy.
+I have a few issues with Elixir and they're not really to do with the language itself because y'know, I couldn't care less about syntax in general but I do care about philosophy/focus.
 It's irrational but here goes:

 1) I've worked in Ruby, the Ruby community might be friendly but they're mostly godawful developers and their tendency to overload operators with magic, or monkey patch internals or generally do any sort of meta-programming because ahahaaha lols made me almost quit programming altogether in frustration when I stared into that abyss for the duration of that job

-2) Elixir comes from that background, with that sort of developer and now with ADDED MACROS (oh man no)
+2) Elixir comes from that background, with that sort of developer and now with ADDED MACROS (oh man no don't give these kids more metaprogramming tools)

 You see - Clojure is allowed to have Macros because the rules of Macro club are clearly written down and stated as thus: